WillyHB/wifi-sniffer/README.md

 This function was a shell script until right at the end of the development, when I decided to put it in the main c program.
 It uses the `nl80211` netlink interface, sending a generic netlink message to the nl80211 family with the `SET_WIPHY` command.
 As attributes we send firstly the frequencies we jump to, which are converted from an array of channels I define that the program jumps between using my `channel_to_freq` function.
 Then it also send the index of the interface where we want to switch the channel, which we get with if_nametoindex (`mon0` since that's our monitoring interface).
 We wait to receive an ACK from nl80211 before we free the message and return.

 ## How to run/build
+**⚠️ This project is for educational purposes only.
+Use only on networks you own or have permission to monitor.**
 1. Clone the git repo
 2. Run `make` in the project root (builds the kernel module + userspace program)
 3. Run `sudo ./run.sh` it will load the kernel module, takes down `wlo1` (That's what my main wifi interface is called, if you want to use the code yourself rename it in the `sniffer_start.sh` and `sniffer_stop.sh` files), brings up a new `mon0` monitor virtual interface and then opens the userspace program